ROSEN, A RANKED AND LEADING LAW FIRM, Encourages Alight, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – ALIT

-WHY: Rosen Law Firm, a global investor rights law firm, announces a class action lawsuit on behalf of purchasers of common stock of Alight, Inc. (NYSE: ALIT) between November 12, 2024 and February 18, 2026, both dates inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than May 15, 2026.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Alight, Inc. (NYSE: ALIT) between November 12, 2024 and February 18, 2026, both dates inclusive (the “Class Period”), of the important May 15, 2026 lead plaintiff deadline.

 SO WHAT: If you purchased Alight common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.